stat301-1-2023-fall/final-project-1-celenakim/README.md

 -   `figures/`: Separate into seven subfolders for each of my six variable analyses and extra explorations, this folder contains pngs of all of the plots and tables used in my EDA.
+    -   `polishing_figures_tables.R`: This R file contains the png codes for plots and tables from my analyses, as well as their explanations.

     -   `extra_explos_figures/`: Plots and tables for the extra explorations.